univ-of-utah-marriott-library-apple/display_manager/README.md

 ## Usage Examples

 Display Manager allows you to manipulate displays in a variety of ways.
-You can write your own scripts with the [Display Manager library](#library), manually configure displays through the [command-line API](#command-line-api), or access the functionality of the command-line API through the [GUI](#gui).
+You can write your own Python scripts with the [Display Manager library](#library), write shell scripts or manually configure displays using the [command-line API](#command-line-api), or access the functionality of the command-line API through the [GUI](#gui).
 A few potential use cases are outlined below:

 ### Library Examples

 First, import the Display Manager library, like so:

 ```
-from DisplayManager import *
+import display_manager_lib as dm
 ```

 Next, say you'd like to automatically set all the displays connected to your computer to their highest resolution.
 A simple script might look like this:

 ```
-for display in getAllDisplays():
+for display in dm.getAllDisplays():
     display.setMode(display.highestMode())
 ```

 Perhaps you'd like your main display to rotate to 90 degrees.
 The following would work:

 ```
-display = getMainDisplay()
+display = dm.getMainDisplay()
 display.setRotate(90)
 ```